heyqule/enemy_race_manager/doc/Boss_Mode.md

   - 100% 2 infinite chest drop
   - rewards tier 1(30%), 2(50%), 3(20%) items

-New tier can only be unlocked when you defeat the current tier.

-You will not advance to new tier automatically.
-You set it in the UI.
+### GUI
+- A dialog will show whether you want to advance to next tier once you defeat a boss.
+[WIP]

-Once you are on new tier, you will not able to spawn lower tier.
+  - Once you are on new tier, you will not able to spawn lower tier.
+- Each race will track best time for each tier.
+- Each race will have achievement when you beat each tier.
+- Add boss event log to track each boss encounter.
+  - Race, Tier, Location, Win/Loss, Start time, Time End.
+Boss difficulty, squad size
+- Changing boss difficulty or boss squad size
+  - reset the best timers.
+  - reset achievements.
+  - It also adds to boss event log

+##### Base-game items

 Tier 1 items
    - plates